Parliamentary Career, 2015 - Present

-Alex Chalk was elected as the Member of Parliament (MP) for Cheltenham in May 2015 and is standing as the Conservative candidate in the 2017 General Election.
+Alex Chalk was first elected as the Member of Parliament (MP) for Cheltenham in May 2015 and was re-elected in 2017.

 Justice Select Committee

 In June 2015, Alex was appointed to the Justice Select Committee, which scrutinises the Government's decisions relating to the justice system.
 Alex's membership of the Committee continued until the dissolution of the 2015 Parliament on Wednesday 3rd May 2017.
 For the duration of Alex's time as a member of the Committee, the Committee held inquiries into:

 - Disclosure of Youth Criminal Records

 - Implications of Brexit for the Crown Dependencies

 - Implications of Brexit for the Justice System

 - Personal Injury: Whiplash and Small Claims Limits